oVirt/ovirt-site/source/sla/network-qos.html.md

 *   Port mirroring
 *   Custom properties

-When creating a new VNIC or editing an existing one the user will select a Network Profile (instead of the current implementation in which the user selects a network and sets port mirroring and custom properties).
+When creating a new VNIC or editing an existing one the user will select a VNIC Profile (instead of the current implementation in which the user selects a network and sets port mirroring and custom properties).
-The network administrator could create several Network Profiles for each network.
+The network administrator could create several VNIC Profiles for each network.
 He could then grant a users with the permission to use (consume) each profile.
 The user will only be able to use profiles which he was granted access to.

-For example: the network admin will create two Network profiles for network "blue":
+For example: the network admin will create two VNIC profiles for network "blue":

 Profile "Gold" - with better QoS and no port mirroring